 The disease is named after Sir James Paget who first reported the link between changes in the nipple and underlying breast cancer.

-Most cases of Paget's disease are found in menopausal women, but it can also (rarely) appear in women as young as 20.
+Most cases of Paget's disease are found in menopausal women, but it can also appear in women as young as 20, although this is rare.

-In the following article, we will look at the causes, diagnosis, and treatment of Paget's disease.
+This article looks at the causes, symptoms, diagnosis, and treatment of Paget's disease.

 Contents of this article: